mikebway/mafia/README.md

 Note especially the need to declare your MFA device ID / serial number in the `$HOME/.aws/credentials` file.

+## What's Missing

+First and foremost - unit testing is woefully incomplete.
+That is my next task and please don't lecture me on test driven development, I know this is bad practice!

+After that:

+* A flag to specifiy something other than the default credentials in the `$HOME/.aws/credentials` file.

+* A flag to specify the name and path of the credentials file, other than the default `$HOME/.aws/credentials` location.

+* Support for Microsoft Windows users, where credential file paths are specified differently.
+The author is unlikely to get to that since they don't have a Windows system to build and test with.

 ## Unit / Integration Testing